Training Courses

 Overview

 Applications are sought from biotechnology researchers who combine the highest level of research excellence with a demonstrated passion for delivering social impact from biotechnology.
-The role our academic collaborators will play is important for the UNU-BIOLAC mission.
-Our goal is to empower and support qualified professionals in implementing live academic activities all over the region and to incorporate them as allies of UNU-BIOLAC, the United Nations University and the United Nations.
+The role our academic collaborators will play is essential for the UNU-BIOLAC mission.
+Our goal is to empower and support qualified professionals in implementing live academic activities all over the region and to incorporate them as allies of UNU-BIOLAC, the United Nations University, and the United Nations.

 Expectations

 Selected training courses must rely on worldwide experts and participants who represent the LAC region equally.
 At the end of the activity, each grantee must deliver a final report with all academic/training results (see below) and include a financial statement of all expenses incurred.
-The final report will be subject to evaluation by UNU-BIOLAC.
+The final report will be subjected to evaluation by UNU-BIOLAC.
 The emphasis in all cases is the capacitation of the selected participants in biotechnology as a source of solutions and the attainment of the UN SDGs.

 This call is open to researchers/academics from Latin America and the Caribbean whose research focus is biotechnology sensu stricto.
-These must be engaged in active research or in pursuit of new research opportunities in, but not limited to, high-throughput and deep sequencing of genomes, metagenomic analysis and the discovery, characterisation and/or expression of new genes and biological functions in homologous or heterologous systems, creation and use of new biomaterials, engineering of genes, genomes, tissues and organs, whole organisms or even complete communities, drug discovery, vaccine development, omics technologies, fight against disease in plants and animals (including humans), etc.
+These must be engaged in active research or pursuit of new research opportunities in, but not limited to, high-throughput and deep sequencing of genomes, metagenomic analysis and the discovery, characterization and/or expression of new genes and biological functions in homologous or heterologous systems, creation and use of new biomaterials, engineering of genes, genomes, tissues and organs, whole organisms or even complete communities, drug discovery, vaccine development, omics technologies, fight against diseases in plants and animals (including humans), etc.

 Impact